alvarogarcia7/blog_source/source/_posts/2015-10-12-tip-calling-all-methods-in-an-object-in-ruby.markdown

  ...
 ```

-In case you want to call all methods, this can be useful:
+In case you want to call all methods, [this][call-all-methods] can be useful:

 ```ruby
 def call_all_methods(dest)